 How long will I need the feeding tube?

 Feeding tubes for people with advanced dementia are no longer recommended due to pain and suffering that doesn't change the inevitable progression of the disease.

 Consider your own values or faith.
 Also ask for advice from those who share your values.

 You can make your decision known by telling your healthcare provider directly.
-It's best to also put your treatment wishes in writing with advance directives.
+It's best to also put your treatment wishes in writing in advance directives.
 These are legal forms related to healthcare decisions.
 Laws about advance directives vary from state to state.
 Ask your healthcare provider about what forms are needed to make sure your wishes will be followed.
 Some common forms include:

-A durable power of attorney for healthcare or health care proxy form.
+A durable power of attorney for healthcare or healthcare proxy form.
 This form allows you to name a person to make treatment decisions on your behalf when you can’t.
-This person is often called a healthcare proxy, medical or healthcare power of attorney, surrogate decision maker, or agent.
+This person is often called a healthcare proxy, medical or healthcare power of attorney, surrogate decision-maker, or agent.

 A living will.
 This form tells others the kinds of treatment you want or don’t want when you become too ill or injured to speak for yourself.

 Keep in mind that you can change or cancel an advance directive at any time.
 Make it a practice to review your decisions each time there is a change in your health or goals of care.
-Also be sure to tell your healthcare proxy and loved ones of any changes in your decisions.
+Be sure to tell your healthcare proxy and loved ones of any changes in your decisions.

 Deciding about artificial feeding for a loved one